EMPAT94/empat94.github.io/_gs/Chapter 32 - JIT Compilation.md

 My method of creating a Rune was to somehow stop after compiling the Spell.
 To copy the compiled data onto the surface and defer execution for later.

-As with all things in this Simulation, the intent to do something mattered a lot.
+As with all things in this Simulation, the conscious intent to perform an action mattered a lot.
 I had to precisely visualize exactly how I wanted the whole process to go.

 On a whim, I selected the yet untarnished piece of paper.
 "Stupefy," I murmured.